Mandatory evacuations ordered after fast-moving fire erupts in Simi Valley

-Easy Fire: Mandatory evacuations ordered after fire rips through Simi Valley near Ronald Reagan Library
+Easy Fire: Thousands under mandatory evacuations after fire rips through Simi Valley near Ronald Reagan Library

 SIMI VALLEY, Calif. - Mandatory evacuations were in place after a rapidly-growing fire ignited in Simi Valley near the Ronald Reagan Presidential Library on Wednesday morning.
-The fire was threatening 6,500 homes, fire officials said.
+Thousands of residents were forced to evacuate, fire officials said.

 Gov. Gavin Newsom announced the state secured a Fire Management Assistance Grant from FEMA to "ensure the availability of resources" to fight the ferocious blaze.